KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 },
 ```

-The `shininess` parameter is a single floating point value, and the remaining parameters are 4D floating point vectors containing the red, green, blue and alpha components of the colors.
+The `shininess` parameter is a single floating point value, and the remaining parameters are 4D floating point vectors containing the red, green, blue, and alpha components of the colors.
 They all have default values that are directly passed to the renderer, as shown in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md#technique-parameter-values in techniques-or-materials) section.

 ## The `normals` attribute